 From 2007-2015, opioids (fentanyl, heroin, U-47700, and/or one or more prescription opioids) made up approximately 75% of all fatal drug overdoses annually in Virginia.
 However, this percentage is increasing each year due to the significant increase in fatal fentanyl and/or heroin overdoses which began in late 2013 and early 2014.
-In 2022, 81.7% of all fatal overdoses of any substance, were due to one or more opioids.
-The preliminary number of fatal opioid overdoses in 2022 decreased 3.9% from the previous year.
+Preliminary numbers for 2023 indicated that 81.5% of all fatal overdoses of any substance were due to one or more opioids.
+The preliminary number of fatal opioid overdoses in 2023 decreased 4.4% from the previous year.

-Total Number of Fatal Opioid Overdoses by Quarter and Year of Death, 2007-2023 Data for 2023 is a Predicted Total for the Entire Year circumstances of the death.
+Total Number of Fatal Opioid Overdoses by Quarter and Year of Death, 2007-2023 circumstances of the death.
 Most commonly, these circumstances are a result of death several days after an overdose, in which the OCME cannot test for toxicology because the substances have been metabolized out of the decedent's system.

-1 'All Opioids' include all versions of fentanyl, heroin, prescription opioids, U-47700, and opioids unspecified
+1 'All Opioids' includes all versions of fentanyl, heroin, prescription opioids, U-47700, nitazenes, and opioids unspecified